vibbits/training-material/CONTRIBUTING.md

 By contributing, you agree that we may redistribute your work under [this repository's license](LICENSE.md).

-We will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.
+We will address your issues and/or assess your change proposal as promptly as we can.

 If you have any questions, you can reach us using at bits@vib.be.